KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-HK-Transport-ETA by winstonma](https://github.com/winstonma/MMM-HK-Transport-ETA)

-1. Typo: Found `<sup>2</sup>` in file `README.md`: Replace it with `²`.
-2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+1. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-3. Recommendation: No ESLint configuration was found.
+2. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-HLTV by Helpi90](https://github.com/Helpi90/MMM-HLTV)